Metasploit for Pentester: Migrate

 Migration with Process Name

-We know that Explorer Process is the process that is running on Windows-based machines and it is responsible for the Display Management and the Taskbar and Start Menu as well.
-This means that this process will be running until the machine is turned off.
-This makes this process an ideal candidate for migrating the payload.
-We run the migrate command with the -N option followed by the process name and we can see the image below that the payload process raj.exe with PID 7088 was migrated to the Explorer Process with PID 5200.
+We already know that the Explorer Process runs by default on Windows-based machines and manages the Display Management, Taskbar, and Start Menu.
+As a result, this process runs until the machine powers off.
+This characteristic makes Explorer an ideal candidate for migrating the payload.
+We run the migrate command with the -N option followed by the process name.
+Subsequently, we observe in the image that the payload process raj.exe with PID 7088 successfully migrated to the Explorer Process with PID 5200.

 migrate -N explorer.exe

-To perform a little check on our payload process we again run the ps command with grep to look for a process with the name raj.exe but as we can see that the process was not found because it was migrated to the Explorer process.
+To perform a quick check on our payload process, we again run the ps command with grep to search for a process named raj.exe.
+However, we observe that the process was not found because it migrated successfully to the Explorer process.

 ps | grep raj.exe